electrikmilk/cherrilang.org/language/types.md

 @textVar = var.text
 ```

-There exists no `text()` action, as text literals create a text action.
+No `text()` action exists, as text literals create a text action.
 To coerce another value to text, simply reference it as an inline variable just as you would in Shortcuts.

 ```ruby
 @var = 5
 @textVar = "{var.text}"
 ```

-If for some reason that doesn't work, use the `getText()` action.
+Or you can use...

 ```ruby
 @var = 5